 Then one day, after an Economic Statistics exam paper, I switched on my phone to find a simple message from the girl I thought I had;

 “M gn.
 Plz dnt cl m evr.”

 I tried to call but I was rerouted to voicemail.
 It was terrible.
 And frustrating and painful.
 And disheartening.

 I still remember the feeling; it was like somebody had shoved a broken bottle right into my gut and slowly twisted it.
 It was like every bone in my body had been broken and I had been condemned to a life of pain.
 My heart felt like it would stop pumping blood at some point and that terrified me more than anything else.

 Her best friend would later text me and reprimand me for ‘being a player’.

 But where have seen a faithful 21 year old college kid?

 The long and short of it is that I finally recovered from the heartbreak.
 Thanks to the intervention of cheap liquor and the little pleasures of youth.
-Khamisi and Ericko made sure I was rarely sober for the three weeks I mourned that lady.
-It was the most painful thing I thought I would ever experience until I had the second and the third heartbreaks only two and three years later.
+Khamisi and Ericko made sure I was rarely sober for the next three weeks.
+It was the most painful thing I thought I would ever experience until I had the second heartbreak only two years later.

-As I soldiered through the subsequent heartbreaks, with a soberer mind, and a clearer view of what I needed to do, I remembered the curse that Lilian had placed on my head on that hot October day… and true to her words, time did tell.
+As I soldiered through the next heartbreak, with a soberer mind, and a clearer view of what I needed to do, I remembered the curse that Lilian had placed on my head on that hot October day… and true to her words, time did tell.